D3Scurr/HabitTracker/README.md

 Random quote display (on refresh for now, for testing)

 To Do:
- - KEY - understanding express GET and POST and connecting it to other components
- - Streak system, consistent days, numbers of focus blocks done
+ - Consistent days, numbers of focus blocks done
  - Reminder when to sleep (REM phase tracker)
  - XP, leveling system
  - Back End